jessie-sun927/UW-Machine-learning-Clustering-and-Retrieval/week2/README.md

 ## Implementation Details of Programming Assignment 1:

-Goal:
-  * Gain intuition for different notions of similarity and practice finding similar documents.
-  * Explore the tradeoffs with representing documents using raw word counts and TF-IDF
-  * Explore the behavior of different distance metrics by looking at the Wikipedia pages most similar to President Obama’s page.
+Goal: Gain intuition for different notions of similarity and practice finding similar documents; Explore the tradeoffs with representing documents using raw word counts and TF-IDF; Explore the behavior of different distance metrics by looking at the Wikipedia pages most similar to President Obama’s page.

 * Find nearest neighbor of the Barack Obama page using raw word count and Euclidean distance measure
 * Explore the problem of BOW model by finding common words between neighbors and how many articles contain these common words